Programming for Data Science with Python Nanodegree

 - A text editor, like Sublime or Atom.

 - A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

-Randomly selected data for the first six months of 2017 are provided for all three cities.
+Randomly selected data for the first six months of 2017 were provided for all three cities.
 All three of the data files contain the same core six (6) columns:

 - Start Time (e.g., 2017-01-01 00:07:57)